 Our family loves curry.
 Anything curry.
 In fact, though we like experimenting with cuisine from all cultures, I would say that Indian is one of our favorites.

-Now, before I go on, let me say that this dish isn’t really curry – so don’t run away if you are not a curry fan.
+Now, before I go on, let me say that this lentil recipe isn’t really curry – so don’t run away if you are not a curry fan.

 And soon I hope to post a dish that DOES feature curry seasoning.
 And it is for sure my most requested recipe EVER.